zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-service-broker-messaging/setup-service-broker-messaging.md

 service to perform its own local transaction and published an event.
 The other services listen to that event and perform the next local transaction.

-In this architecture, there is a frontend service which mimics some Mobile App requests for placing orders.
+In this architecture, there is a frontend service which mimics some mobile app requests for placing orders.
 The frontend service is communicating with the order service to place an order.
-The order service is then inserting the order into the Order database, while also sending a message describing that order.
+The order service is then inserting the order into the order database, while also sending a message describing that order.
 This approach is called the event sourcing pattern, which due to its decoupled non-locking nature is prominently used in microservices.
 Event sourcing pattern entails sending an event message for every work or any data manipulation that was conducted.
-In this example, while the order was inserted in the Order database, an event message was also created in the Advanced Queue of the Oracle database.
+In this example, while the order was inserted in the order database, an event message was also created in the Advanced Queue of the Oracle database.